-The NMEA Data Page is very useful to see if a External device (example: Depth Sounder) is transmitting NMEA sentences to the GPS Chart Plotter.
-This page can also be used to see if the GPS Chart Plotter NMEA output is being loaded down by a external NMEA device the GPS Chart Plotter is connected to.
-Example:

-VHF Radio connected but the radio is not receiving a GPS Position.
+The NMEA Data page is very useful to see if an external device (example: Depth Sounder) is transmitting NMEA sentences to the GPS Chart Plotter.
+This page can also be used to see if the GPS Chart Plotter NMEA Output is being loaded down by an external NMEA device the GPS Chart Plotter is connected to.
+Example: A VHF radio is connected but the radio is not receiving a GPS Position.
 Usually the VHF radio will be connected to the Green and Brown wires.
 To check to see if the GPS Chart Plotter is transmitting the sentences:

-- Press [MENU].
-Move the ShuttlePoint knob to highlight NMEA DISPLAY and press [ENT]. - 2.
+- 1. Press [MENU], move the ShuttlePoint knob to highlight NMEA DISPLAY and press [ENT]. - 2.
 Move the ShuttlePoint knob to highlight DATA and press [ENT]. - 3.
 The NMEA DATA page is shown. - 4.
 Connect the Blue Wire on the GPS Chart Plotter to the junction of the Brown wire and the VHF wire.
 The display should look similar to the following picture.